Emergency Care: Stings and Bites in the UK

 Snake bites

-Please note this article refers to common species seen in the UK only and does not stretch to more venomous insects and snakes seen abroad.
+Please note this article refers to common species seen in the UK only and does not include more venomous insects and snakes seen abroad.

-There are only two types of snake native to the UK: grass snakes and adders.
+As indicated above, there are only two types of snake native to the UK: grass snakes and adders.
 Both are shy and only likely to bite in self-defence if they are disturbed.
-Warmer weather brings them out to bask in the sun, so it is not unusual for an adventurous dog (or cat) to inadvertently stumble across one (or into one!) while out in the forest.
+Warmer weather brings them out to bask in the sun, so it is not unusual for an adventurous dog (or cat) to inadvertently stumble across one (or into one!).

 Again the severity of the bite can vary with the location of the bite, the depth of the bite and the animal’s response.
 Smaller animals may be worse affected.